jprante/elasticsearch-jdbc/README.md

 could be specified, the current solution is focused on rather simple tabular data streams.

-Assuming you have a table of name `orders` with a primary key in column `id`, you can issue this from the command line
+Assuming you have a table of name `orders` with a primary key in column `id`, you can issue this script from the command line

     bin=$JDBC_IMPORTER_HOME/bin
     lib=$JDBC_IMPORTER_HOME/lib